jamesphilipps/serverless-offline-plugins/packages/secrets-manager-simulator/README.md

   secrets-manager-simulator:
       port: 8007 # Optional - port to listen on.
 Defaults to 8007
       enableDebugEndpoint: true # Optional.
 Defaults to true.
 If false, the /list endpoint will not be available
+      secretsFile: /tmp/secrets.json # Optional.
+If specified, the plugin will persist secrets between runs to the specified json file
       secrets: # Optional.
 List of key-value pairs to seed the secret manager with on startup
         - key: Secret1
           value: I-Am-A-Secret